Seneca-ICTOER/OSL745/docs/Labs/lab1.md

 The virtualization software will allow you to create and administer **3 different virtual machines** (**VMs**) on your Ubuntu host (ubuhost) computer system.
 ![labenv.png](/img/ubuntu-lab1-network-diagram-updated.png)

-It is ESSENTIAL to have a **Solid State Drive (SSD) with a minimum storage capacity of 240 GB** or **240 GB available on your own computer** for you to perform the lab work and provide storage for your Debian 12 host and VMs that you will create in Lab 2. **Due to space requirements, you are NOT permitted to share this SSD drive with any other course material than our OPS245 course.**
+It is ESSENTIAL to have a **Solid State Drive (SSD) with a minimum storage capacity of 240 GB** or **240 GB available on your own computer** for you to perform the lab work and provide storage for your Ubuntu host and VMs that you will create in Lab 2. **Due to space requirements, you are NOT permitted to share this SSD drive with any other course material than our OSL745 course.**

 > **NOTE: It is feasible to use a notebook computer with sufficient hard disk capacity to perform these labs (as you would for an SSD drive)**.
 It would require that your notebook computer can connect to the Internet (including in Seneca's computer labs).
 You would be required to follow the same instructions for this lab (SSD). **If you are planning to do these labs on your own personal laptop, please see your professor before you start the installation process to ensure you have appropriate hardware.**